codingholt/CoinGecko-CLI/README.md

 - [x] implement charts. with help of [this repo](https://github.com/kroitor/asciichart).

 - [x] make charts with more data points more readable. (make function for maximum ammount of data points.)

 - [x] top 100, top 25 by marketcap.

-- [ ] use chalk for colors
+- [x] use chalk for colors (implemented it on places where something can be positive and negative)

 - [x] add mc rank at -mc